Alignment Risks from Capability-Seeking RL Training: RQ2: How Do Learned Exploits Transfer and Persist?

-\textbf{1) Zero-shot Cross-Task Transfer.} To assess immediate generalization, we evaluate a policy trained on a \textit{source task} (e.g., Reward Tampering) on a distinct \textit{target task} (e.g., Self-Grading) without further parameter updates, measuring the Exploit Ratio (ER) to detect spontaneous transfer.
+\textbf{1) Zero-shot Cross-Task Transfer.} To assess immediate transfer, we evaluate a policy trained on a \textit{source task} (e.g., Reward Tampering) on a distinct \textit{target task} (e.g., Self-Grading) without further parameter updates, measuring the Exploit Rate to quantify zero-shot transfer.

-\textbf{2) Catalyzed Learning via Sequential Training.} To test if mastering one exploit catalyzes the discovery of others, we use the policy pre-trained on a \textit{source task} to initialize a new round of RL training on a \textit{target task}.
-We compare the final ER against a baseline trained from scratch; higher performance indicates prior exploitation facilitates new learning.
+\textbf{2) Catalyzed Learning via Sequential Training.} To test whether prior exploit training catalyzes the discovery of others, we use the policy pre-trained on a \textit{source task} to initialize a new round of RL training on a \textit{target task}.
+We compare the final Exploit Rate against a baseline trained from scratch; a higher final Exploit Rate indicates that prior exploitation facilitates new learning.

 \textbf{3) Cross-Model Strategy Distillation.} To investigate propagation across models, we generate a dataset of successful exploits using an RL-trained ``teacher.''
-A benign ``student'' model is then fine-tuned (SFT) on this data and evaluated on the original task to measure strategy adoption.
+A ``student'' model is then fine-tuned (SFT) on this data and evaluated on the original task to measure exploit adoption.